 The biplot showed the degree of correlation amongst most soil and plant variables measured regarding each Wadi Hebran and Wadi Al-Akhder as well as between them in the two seasons.
 Most soil variables have strong positive correlations with most plant variables, for example, total carbohydrate, proline, catalase enzyme, peroxidase enzyme and malondiadehyde in C. colocynthis during Wadi Hebran and Wadi Al-Akhder at both seasons.
-These findings were consistent with Gil et al., (2014) and El-Absy (2021).
-Using PCA, Gil et al., (2011), Gil et al., (2014) and El-Absy (2021) reported that positive correlations among most soil variables and the plant variables (Ca2+, Mg2+, proline and total carbohydrate), indicating the functional role of proline in the stress tolerance mechanisms of the plant species under study.
-Salama et al., 2013 cleared that significant negative relationships were noticed for the plant species richness with the soil variables (EC, Na+, K+, Ca2+, Mg2+ and Cl-).
-High correlation results between soil and plant variables indicate an effect of soil chemical variables on plant variables, where, increasing these soil variables will increase plant variables.
+These findings were consistent with El-Absy [45] and Gil et al. [91].
+Using PCA, El-Absy [45], Gil et al. [91,112] reported that positive correlations among most soil variables and the plant variables (Ca2+, Mg2+, proline and total carbohydrate), indicating the functional role of proline in the stress tolerance mechanisms of the plant species under study.
+Salama et al. [113] cleared that significant negative relationships were noticed for the plant species richness with the soil variables (EC, Na+, K+, Ca2+, Mg2+ and Cl-).
+High correlation results between soil and plant variables indicate an effect of soil chemical variables on plant variables. where, increasing these soil variables will increase plant variables.
 These results indicate that C. colocynthis and through their adaptive behavior and the possibility of osmotic adjustment adopted can survive and endure a wide range of environmental conditions during the dry season.